The Scientific Method

 The Scientific Method is a rigorous, time tested process for determining the probable truth of any cause-and-effect proposition.
 The proposition is known as a hypothesis.
 The method of testing is experimentation.
-The process has five simple but powerful steps.
+The process has five steps.

 The Scientific Method's great claim to fame is it is the only known method for producing reliable new cause-and-effect knowledge.
 It thus forms the entire foundation of science and all that depends on science, which for modern civilization is all major advances since the Scientific Revolution begin in 1543.
 That year saw publication of two monumental works that instantly changed the way problem solvers worked: Nicolaus Copernicus's On the Revolutions of the Heavenly Spheres and Andreas Vesalius's On the Fabric of the Human Body.
 The Scientific Method in its early modern form appeared shortly thereafter with the work of Galileo.
 Centuries later, Einstein summarized Galileo's accomplishment: 1